Jacob Stallings Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to surrender the fewest home runs in baseball (60 total, 0.9 per game).
+- The Mariners surrender the first-fewest home runs in baseball (61 total, 0.9 per game).

-- The Mariners will send Miller (3-3) out to make his eighth start of the season.
-He is 3-3 with a 4.46 ERA and 33 strikeouts through 38 1/3 innings pitched.
+- Kirby (5-5) takes the mound for the Mariners in his 13th start of the season.
+He's put together a 3.50 ERA in 74 2/3 innings pitched, with 61 strikeouts.

-- In his last time out on Sunday, June 4 against the Texas Rangers, the righty tossed 2 1/3 innings, allowing seven earned runs while surrendering eight hits.
+- His most recent appearance was on Wednesday against the San Diego Padres, when the right-hander tossed 3 2/3 innings, surrendering five earned runs while allowing 11 hits.

 © 2023 Data Skrive.
 All rights reserved.